iceproo/RenameVideo/README.md

 # RenameVideo
-Renames videos based on whats being said the first 10 seconds.
+Rename videos based on whats being said the first 10 seconds in a video clip.
 Creates a copy of the choosen videos and saves them to a specified directory.

 Requirements: